swe-fall-2024/soundbytes/Sprint2.md

 ### TestFollowUserHandler
 - Ensures that a user can follow another user successfully.
 - Checks response status and success message.

+### TestUnfollowUserHandler
+-  Ensures that a user can unfollow another user successfully.
+-  Checks response status and success message.

 ### TestSetUpProfileHandler
 - Verifies that a user's profile can be created and updated.